Welcome | Sign In

 Even insurance companies that have put significant effort and investments into customer contact through the Internet have come up short.
 The reason is more institutional than technology-based.

-"We have found that there is great distrust of the insurance providers at this point," Gartner (NYSE: IT) analyst Joanne Galimi told CRM Buyer.
-"For example, consumers visiting an insurance Web site are reluctant to even make inquiries about a disease or injury for fear the insurance company will use the information against them in terms of increased premiums or eligibility."
+“We have found that there is great distrust of the insurance providers at this point,” Gartner analyst Joanne Galimi told CRM Buyer.
+“For example, consumers visiting an insurance Web site are reluctant to even make inquiries about a disease or injury for fear the insurance company will use the information against them in terms of increased premiums or eligibility.”

 In a recent survey, Gartner found that U.S. consumers preferred to visit Web sites like WebMD instead of insurance company portals.